 | || member for 3 years, 6 months, 21 days|

 |Bio and Links|

-Daughter of Evelynn Grace Beebe Lovelace (Allen) (83822715, Hennessey, OK Cemetery) and Ralph Lovelace (66037350, FT Snelling National Cemetery, MN).
-Very interested in genealogy of the Lovelace and Beebe families.|
+Daughter of Evelynn Grace Beebe Lovelace (Allen) (83822715, Hennessey, OK Cemetery) and Ralph Lovelace (6037350, FT Snelling National Cemetery, MN).
+My beautiful little sister is here: 84143742.
+I am very interested in genealogy of Lovelace, Neighbors, Watt (and associated Michigan families), and McCullough, Lynn, Gregory, and Beebe (and associated Oklahoma) families.|

 Maine is a state rich in old history and there are a lot of avid family historians looking to websites like Find-a-Grave to piece together the fabric of who they are and where they have come from.
-I love walking the old cemeteries, photographing and trying to read old stones, and finding bits of historical information, such as shipwrecks and such.
+I love walking these cemeteries, photographing and trying to read old stones, and finding bits of historical information, such as shipwrecks and such.
 I find it so interesting some of the things people have put on the stones of their loved ones.